-Maxine Lynn assists clients with the trademark registration process.
+Maxine Lynn, as an adult industry attorney, assists clients with the trademark registration process.
 A trademark includes words, phrases, names, symbols, designs, and/or images, which are used in commerce to identify a company’s goods or services.
 For example, Pepsi® is a trademark for soft drinks, and Cosmopolitan® is a trademark for magazines.

 In order to receive a trademark registration, an application must be submitted to the U.S. Patent & Trademark Office.
 Maxine helps clients every step of the way, offering: